Faculty of Environmental and Urban Engineering

 The department maintains close links with the Architectural Institute of Japan, through a variety of academic research and practical work.
 The department also encourages students to enter design competitions and to take part in jointresearch programs with other institutions.

-Department of Civil, Environmental and Applied System Engineering
+Department of Civil, Environmental and Applied Systems Engineering

 Civil, environmental and applied system engineering is essential to civilization, and helps to create an affluent society.
 Lifelines, such as waterworks, sewerage, electricity distribution systems and gas pipelines, and also such urban and regional public transportation systems as highways, superhighways and railways, are constructed and managed by civil engineers.
 In recent years, most of these systems have involved computers and communication networks, which are implemented by system engineers.
 Then the aim of the Department is to tackle the problems of the global environment, overpopulated cities, traffic, natural disaster and information systems.
 The Department has outstanding staff whose research interests cover these fields, and substantial facilities for advanced studies.